Geonkick-Synthesizer/geonkick/README.md

 --- Build API first ---

     cd geonkick/api

    If you want for standalone + jack, uncomment out the line
    #DEFINES += -DGEONKICK_AUDIO_JACK from the API Makefile.
    If you want as a LV2 plugin leave it commented out.

    make - it will build the API static library

 --- Build gui ---

     cd geonkick

    mkdir build

    cd build

---- stand-alone ---
+--- for standalone ---

     qmake ../gui/gui.pro

     make

 run geonkick executable

 --- for lv2 ---

     qmake ../gui/lv2.pro

     make

 --- install LV2 ---

     cp generated library libgeonkick_lv2.so to geonkick/lv2/geonkick.lv2/geonkick_lv2.so
-than copy entire folder geonkick.lv2 to your
+    than copy entire folder geonkick.lv2 to your LV2 plugins.

-LV2 plugins.
     For example to /usr/local/lib/lv2/